mallardduck/HumanoID/README.md

         'animals'    => ['cow', 'whale', 'monkey'],
     ]

 The `HumanoID` will automatically determine which 'categories' are available.
-In the above example generated HumanoIDs would take the form `adjective-color-animal`.
-Whenever this should turn out to be not enough, the `HumanoID` automatically repeats the first category as often as needed; so this would result in `adjective-adjective-color-animal` or even `adjective-adjective-adjective-color-animal` and so on.
-However, the order of the categories can be specified by passing an array of words to the `$categories` argument of the `HumanoID` class.
-You could, for example, pass `['colors', 'adjectives', 'animals']` which will result in HumanoIDs that take the form `color-adjective-animal` or, again, when this should not be enough: `color-color-color-adjective-animal`.
+However, due to changes in the API, the automatic determination of category order has been deprecated and will return warnings.
+The new recommended approach is:

+1. Include a `_humanoID_cat_order` field on the wordset that provides the explicit order to use.
+2. Pass the same information as an array/list of words to the `$categories` parameter.

+For example, you could pass ['colors', 'adjectives', 'animals'] to specify the order of categories explicitly.
+And that will give the same results as the deprecated order determination code where generated HumanoIDs would take the form `adjective-color-animal`.

 Ofcourse you don't have to use adjectives, colors and animals.
 It can be anything you want.
 So, more generalized, you can provide any data structure in the form